Symfomany/laravel/readme.md

 + The vendor directory contains your Composer dependencies.

+## Namespace

+As discussed above, the default application namespace is App; however, you may change this namespace to match the name of your application, which is easily done via the app:name Artisan command.
+For example, if your application is named "Ci", nemayou would run the following command:
++ php artisan app:name SocialNet

 ## App directory

 + The app directory ships with a variety of additional directories such as Console, Http, and Providers.: